-Richmond has become something of a new hotspot, and the Virginian capital is attracting both out-of-state Americans and foreigners with its promising economy, commercial opportunities and laid-back lifestyle.
-We would suggest that those who are angling for a move to Richmond research housing options, scout suitable neighbourhoods, and make a decision whether to buy or rent.
+The Virginian capital, Richmond, has become something of a new hotspot that is attracting both out-of-state Americans and foreigners with its promising economic opportunities and laid-back lifestyle.
+We recommend prospective newcomers and expats considering a move to Richmond research the housing options, scout suitable neighbourhoods, and decide whether to buy or rent.

-The latter determination will of course depend on the duration of one's stay in Richmond, budget and the state of the housing market.
-Regardless, new arrivals in Richmond tend to rent first and, once they have a feel for where they'd like to put down more permanent roots, they might decide to make a purchase.
-And, given the influx of new residents which increases demand, and the robust nature of the city's economy, purchasing a house in Richmond is considered a solid investment.
+The latter determination will, of course, depend on the duration of their stay, their budget and the state of the housing market.
+Regardless, new arrivals in Richmond tend to rent first and set down permanent roots once they have a feel for the city.
+And, given the influx of new residents, housing demand increases, and the robust nature of the city's economy, purchasing a house in Richmond is considered a solid investment.

 Types of accommodation in Richmond

-House hunters will discover that Richmond boasts a wide variety of housing options to suit every taste, budget and lifestyle.
-From inner-city apartments and condos to more spacious houses in the outlying suburbs, newcomers will be spoilt for choice.
-The standard of housing in the city is equally varied, but generally quite solid.
+Househunters will discover that Richmond boasts a wide variety of housing options.
+From inner-city apartments and condos to spacious houses in the outlying suburbs, newcomers will be spoilt for choice.
+The standard of housing in the city is equally varied, but generally satisfactory.

-These are modern self-contained units within a larger building, and are mostly found in downtown Richmond.
-They are more affordable, and tend to suit young professionals who haven't yet started a family.
+Apartments are modern self-contained units within a larger building and are largely found in downtown Richmond.
+They are more affordable and tend to suit young professionals who haven't yet started a family.

 Condos are a happy medium between houses and apartments.
-New arrivals will find this option allows them to have a little extra space along with the benefits of communal living.
-Condos are self-contained units within a bigger complex where residents share a range of amenities including communal swimming pools, gyms, gardens and laundry facilities.
+New arrivals will find this option allows them to have extra space along with the benefits of communal living.
+Condos are self-contained units within a bigger complex where residents share a range of amenities, including swimming pools, gyms, gardens and laundry facilities.

 New arrivals in the city and expats tend to gravitate towards the suburbs, where they're afforded more space, a garden, quieter surroundings and good schools.